fletchgraham/text_grapher/README.md

 **[View this notebook](text_grapher.ipynb) to see my process of developing Text Grapher.**

-## Run the Example:
+## Run the Examples:

-The example is an animated lissajous curve.
+Currently, the best way to see what this library does is to look at the examples.
+There is an animated lissajous curve, and a fireworks animation.

 1. install Python 3.X
 1. clone this repository.
 1. `cd` into it.
-1. python -m text_grapher.example
+1. `python -m tg_examples.lissajous`

+or `python -m tg_examples.fireworks`

 A window will appear and play the animation.